-Angels are a fascinating concept.
-The idea of the angel is common within the Abrahamic religions — Islam, Christianity, Judaism, and the Bahá’í—as well as being mentioned in Sikh and Zoroastrian texts.
+‘The Angel’ speaks on the fascinating concept of angels.
+The idea of the angel is common within the Abrahamic religions: Islam, Christianity, Judaism, and the Bahá’í—as well as being mentioned in Sikh and Zoroastrian texts.
 The idea of having a guardian angel is one that is thousands of years old, and in each form of the phrase, there are core similarities—that an angel is a spiritual, otherworldly being charged with the benevolent task of fulfilling the will of the divine on Earth.

-The Angel Analysis
+Explore The Angel

-“I dreamt a dream!
+I dreamt a dream!
 What can it mean?

 And that I was a maiden Queen